viert/inventoree/README.md

 **Important:** this version is not based on the original one but created from scratch using absolutely separate technologies.

+## Development bootstrap

+Being in deep development and moving from one notebook to another, from MacOSX to Windows and Linux, the current conductor version has become very easy to set up.

+ * Clone repo and `cd` into its' directory.
+ * Run `pip install -r requirements.txt`

+sd
 ## Roadmap

 *Strikedthrough ones are ready to use*